tebinraouf/ai-chrome-extension-summarizer/README.md

 ## Usage

-Click the extension icon in the Chrome toolbar to open the popup and access its features.
+Click the AI Summarizer icon in the Chrome toolbar to open the popup.
+Press the "Summarize Page" button to get an AI-generated summary of the current webpage.

 ## License